tomhall82/milestone-project-mildew-detection-in-cherry-leaves/README.md

 1. **Testing with Image Analysis**
    - Perform an average image analysis to identify consistent patterns or visual features that distinguish infected leaves from healthy ones.

+### Hypothesis 2

+An ML system trained on cherry leaf images can accurately predict that a cherry leaf is healthy or infected with mildew with at least 90% accuracy.

+### Validation

+This has been verified through the ML Prediction Metrics which show 99% accuracy.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks